 Tax-Coordinated Portfolio Disclosure Statement

-The value provided by Tax-Coordinated Portfolio (“TCP”) will vary depending on each investor’s personal circumstances.
+You are solely responsible for determining whether to use TCP and whether you would benefit from doing so.
+You retain that responsibility notwithstanding any general guidance that Betterment may give you regarding TCP.
+The value provided by TCP will vary depending on each investor’s personal circumstances.
 Investors who have a short time horizon, rely on tax-deferred (rather than tax-exempt) accounts, and expect to be in a high income tax bracket in retirement may get little to no value from the asset location strategy employed by TCP.
 Under certain circumstances, investors could conceivably even decrease their after-tax returns by enabling TCP.

 As a general matter, asset location strategies like the one implemented by TCP distribute assets unevenly across multiple accounts based on the varying return profiles of each asset (separately considering the potential for capital appreciation and dividend yield).
 These figures are “expected returns”—projections for what future returns might be.
 While these figures are empirically derived (using Black-Litterman methodology) they are still speculative, and actual returns will differ year-to-year, often substantially.